Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 You can specify the subject line for the email, and either a list of email addresses, separated by semicolons, or an existing product user .The content of the email is specified in the System Administration --
 Notification Templates.

+The bottom part of the right pane can be switched between six views:
+"Overview", "Test Coverage", "Tasks", "Attachments", "History" and "Associations", each of which will be described in more detail below.

+### Followers
 To be notified of any changes made to the current artifact via email, click the "***Subscribe***" button.
 If you already subscribed, the button will instead let you "***Unsubscribe***" to stop receiving emails about that particular artifact.
 Depending on your role, you may also see a dropdown arrow to the right of this button.
 This will let you subscribe others in the product to this artifact.

-The bottom part of the right pane can be switched between six views:
-"Overview", "Test Coverage", "Tasks", "Attachments", "History" and "Associations", each of which will be described in more detail below.

-### Followers

-Using the "***Subscribe***" button on the toolbar, you can quickly follow the item, and receive updates on certain changes to it.
-Depending on your role, you may also see a dropdown to this button, which let's you add another product member as a follower to this item.

 ![](img/Requirements_Management_99.png)

 ![](img/Requirements_Management_100.png)

-You can also quickly see who is following an incident under the "People" section in the Overview tab.
+You can also quickly see who is following an artifact under the "People" section in the Overview tab.

 ![](img/Requirements_Management_101.png)